mme89/epgxml-merge-dummy/README.md

   - Download EPG files from URLs or process local files specified in sources
   - Extract and process compressed .gz EPG files
   - Automatically sort and merge multiple EPG files
+  - If only one source is provided, it is copied to `merged.xmltv`
 - Dummy EPG Creation:
   - Generate a dummy EPG using channel definitions from dummy_channels (optional with -dummy flag)
 - Filter EPG Entries:
   - Apply filtering to the merged EPG file using patterns from filter_epg_patterns (optional with -filter flag)
 - Cutoff Date Filtering:
   - Remove EPG entries starting after a specific date (optional with -cutoff-date or -cutoff-days flags)
+- Channel Consistency:
+  - Ensures all `<programme>` channel references have corresponding `<channel id>` entries
+  - Any missing channel definitions are auto-added at the top, before the first programme
 - Logging:
   - Log output is displayed in the terminal and written to a log file simultaneously
   - Custom log file location can be specified with the LOGFILE environment variable